 - The annual fee is the cost of only 10 monthly fees (very common promotional technique amongst SAAS companies)

-- For the premium product there is a discounted monthly or annual plan fee that is discounted for life if you take out the product by a specified date
+- For the premium product there is a discounted monthly or annual plan fee that is discounted for life if you take out the product by February 15th.

-ASOS has focused on one of the key issues consumers have with e-commerce sites – which is delivery and delivery charges in particular.
-For only £9.95 a year (which in itself is a limited offer) an ASOS customer is entitled to unlimited next day deliveries with no minimum order value and free returns collection (rather than having to use the Collect+ service)
+ASOS has focused on one of the key issues consumers have with ecommerce sites – which is delivery and delivery charges in particular.
+For only £9.95 a year (which in itself is a limited offer) an ASOS customer is entitled to unlimited next day deliveries with no minimum order value.

 I think this is very clever because it works on two levels.
 Firstly it uses similar techniques to the ones demonstrated in previous examples – a time limited offer.
-Additionally once the user is signed up it makes them much more likely to purchase from ASOS than from competitor sites because they want to take advantage of their free delivery service which they have paid for.
+Additionally once the user is signed up I believe it will make them much more likely to purchase from ASOS than from competitor sites because they want to take advantage of their free delivery service which they have paid for.